If you have any problems using Internet Banking please check your system meets the minimum specifications below.

 Q. Why don’t all accounts have the same options?

 A. Some accounts, particularly term investments, have restrictions on transferring funds within their fixed term.
-For clarification of terms of your accounts, please contact Auswide on (07) 4150 4282.
+For clarification of terms of your accounts, please contact Auswide Bank on 1300 138 831.